aaronlws95/phd/docs/HUMAN_POSE_ESTIMATION.md

 ## [Chen 2017](https://arxiv.org/pdf/1604.02703.pdf)

-Improve 3D human pose estimation by joint training on synthesized and real training data with domain adaptation to map the synthetic and real data to the same domain.
+**Improve 3D human pose estimation by joint training on synthesized and real training data with domain adaptation to map the synthetic and real data to the same domain**.

 ```
 @inproceedings{chen2016synthesizing,